Wasserstein FLOW Learning for multi-Omics

 Single cell molecular profiling allows mapping cellular development at an unprecedented level of detail.
 Optimal transport (OT) enables the analysis of this dynamical process as a trajectory inference problem, using OT flows.
 These flows treat cells as particles evolving on an energy landscape over an "omics" space (such as transcriptomic, epigenomic, proteomic, and location).

-Challenges in Learning Models
+Challenges in Learning the Model

-Learning this model from large scale omics datasets poses formidable mathematical and computational challenges, which will be tackled by WOLF.
+Learning this model from large-scale omics datasets poses formidable mathematical and computational challenges, which will be tackled by WOLF.

 Joint Learning of Gene Embedding Space